 b.
 Prices exclude VAT which shall be added and charged at the prevailing rate where applicable.

 c.
 All payments are to be made by electronic payment.
-Payment for the Services of Movemybooks or Checkmybooks must be made in advance of our performance of the Services and must be made by any of the debit or credit cards or payment processing services indicated on the ordering process.
+Payment for the Services of Movemybooks must be made in advance of our performance of the Services.
+For Services involving a single set of Client Data payment must be made by any of the debit or credit cards or payment processing services indicated on the ordering process.
+For Services that involve multiple sets of Client Data payment must be made within 30 days of the date of invoice to the bank account details specified in the invoice.
 Once your order is accepted by us for these Services it cannot be cancelled.

 d.
 Payment for the Services of Backupmybooks must be made by direct debit and your designated bank account will be charged automatically each month.
 You may end your use of the Backupmybooks Service at any time by providing us with written notice, but no refund for the Charges attributable to part of any remaining calendar month will be made.